lakith7/LiveNationInternship/Automated AWS Server, Volume, and Workspace Removal Tool/README.md

 # Inputs

-This script takes an input of an excel file full of tagging information for AWS servers.
-This excel file should simply have column named "Instance ID", which is the ID of the server.
-Then, there should be multiple other columns with the column name being the tag name, and the column value being the tag value.

-The three inputs for this script is as follows: filePath, sheetName, and listOfWantedCategories.

-* filePath is the file path to the excel file.
+WorkSpaceInfoCollectorScript.py:

+* role: This is simply a string that is the exact name of the AWS profile you want this script to run in.
-* sheetName is the name of the sheet you want to use within the excel file.
+* region: This is a string that is the exact name of the AWS region you want this script to run in.
-* listOfWantedCategories is a list of all categories from the excel file that you want to have imported in as an AWS server tag.
-This functionality enables the user to provide a general excel file of servers and tag attributes and only update some of those tags.
+* time: This is an integer that is used to determine which workspaces should be retrieved.
+If the value is 90 (which the default), then the script pulls all workspaces that haven't been accessed in the last 90 days.

+PullServer:VolumeInfo.py:

+* Server: A boolean input.
+If True, the script looks for stopped AWS servers and outputs their metadata.
+If False, the script looks for unattached AWS volumes and outputs their metadata.
+* profiles: A list of strings that contains all the AWS profiles that the user would like to loop through.
+* regions: A list of strings that contains all the AWS regions that the user would like to loop through.

+EmailAutomator.py:

+* workspaceScriptFilePath: A string that is the file path of the output of the WorkSpaceInfoCollectorScript.py
+* adOutputFilePath: A string that is the file path for the output from the active directory script (was not allowed to post this script on my github).
+A sample active directory script is placed in the comments at the top of EmailAutomator.py
+* msg: A string that contains the email body message.

+Note: EmailAutomator.py was optimized for the WorkSpaceInfoCollector.py script but was able to be used for the PullServer:VolumeInfo.py script with a few minor changes.

 # Outputs

-This script technically has no output.
-Instead, as it runs, it updates the user as to whether a tag was updated for a specific server or whether it failed.
-Once it has run, all the server tags should be updated.
+WorkSpaceInfoCollectorScript.py:

+* Outputs an excel file that contains information about all unused AWS workspaces.
+* Outputs a list of strings that are each a username.
+This output was then used in an active directory script to pull email addresses.
+I was not allowed to publish the active directory script on my github.

+PullServer:VolumeInfo.py:

+* Outputs an excel file that contains information about all the unattached volumes or stopped servers.

+EmailAutomator.py:

+* Technically this script has no output.
+However, as the script attempts to send each email, the user is notified whether the email was succesfully sent or not.

 ## Packages Used